Shazam69-art/Liver-Cirrhosis-Detection/README.md

 # Liver-Cirrhosis-Detection
 Liver Cirrhosis Detection Model using Random Forest to predict disease stage with 95% accuracy, featuring a Flask-based dashboard and interactive severity visualization.
+There is a zip file added in this repository which consists of the trained file and the interface script which you can use on any Python compatible IDE.
+You just need the trained files which are the label encoders.pkl, liver stage model.pkl, and the scaler.pkl.
+Just use the code of the Interface Script and load the interface by clicking on the flask based url to load the local host:"http://127.0.0.1:5000".